Ready to take the next steps toward repair beyond education and awareness about the Doctrine of Discovery?

 — Isaiah 58:6,9b,12

-Fill out the form below for more info and to schedule a call with Katerina to learn more about joining the Repair Network!
+1) Fill out this form to express interest and schedule a call with an organizer to learn more

-Reach out to us at mennosdismantlingthedofd[AT]gmail.com for more info!
+Reach out to us at firstname.lastname@example.org for more info

 You must be logged in to post a comment.